July 13, 2018 Robot demo at Earthen Vessels Outreach.

 April 12, 2017 Presentation at the Advanced Robotics for Manufacturing Institute (ARM) meeting at NREC.
 We also hosted a FIRST Steamworks robot demo with FRC teams 2150, 2656, 3260, and 3955.

-April 11, 2017 FIRST LEGO League Jr Teams 2397, 3813, and 10833 kicks off at Franklin Elementary School.
+April 11, 2017 The three FIRST LEGO League Jr Teams: 2397, 3813, and 10833 kicked off at Franklin Elementary School.
 The teams will meet through mid May.
 Demo Day is scheduled for May 25th at the CMU/Girls of Steel Practice Field at NREC.

 April 4, 2017 FIRST LEGO League Jr Team 7397 kicks off at The Providence Heights Alpha School.
 The team will meet through mid May.
 Demo Day is scheduled for May 25th at the CMU/Girls of Steel Practice Field at NREC.